 We are currently not recruiting for any positions, including trainee counsellor care.
-However, we do offer affordable counselling options with no wait times for online counselling sessions.

 We are currently not recruiting for any positions, including trainee counsellor care.
-However, we do offer affordable counselling options with no wait times for online counselling sessions.

 As a qualified person-centred counsellor and life coach, I have completed extensive training to be able to facilitate real and lasting change.
 I am also a qualified NLP and EFT Practioner.
 I have further training and certificates in grief and loss training, understanding children and young people's mental health, self-harm and suicide prevention, and understanding autism.